-Rory L. Gamble was elected to a second term as director of UAW Region 1A on June 16, 2010, at the UAW’s 35th Constitutional Convention in Detroit.
+Rory L. Gamble was elected to a third term as director of UAW Region 1A in June 2014 at the UAW’s 36th Constitutional Convention

-He was first elected to lead the region on June 14, 2006.
+.
+He was first elected to lead the region in June 2006.

 Region 1A covers most of Wayne County, Mich., (including part of Detroit), Monroe and Washtenaw counties, and extends to the Ohio border.

 Gamble, a welder fixture repairman, joined the UAW in 1974 when he was hired at the Ford Motor Co.
 Dearborn (Mich.)
 Frame Plant.
 He immediately became active in UAW Local 600 and has since served in numerous elected and appointed positions.